conectado/conectado-blog/content/sharing-io-resources.md

     }
 ```

 When there are no connections yet, the only possible event is a new connection emitted by the `listener`.
-Otherwise, we `race` among all the futures from all writers, readers and the listener, and emit an event based on the first one to finish. [`race`](https://docs.rs/futures-concurrency/latest/futures_concurrency/future/trait.Race.html#tymethod.race) is a method provided by the `Race` trait. `race` is also fair[^4][^5], in the sense that no one of the futures will hog the executor.
+Otherwise, we `race` among all the futures from all writers, readers, and the listener, and emit an event based on the first one to finish. [`race`](https://docs.rs/futures-concurrency/latest/futures_concurrency/future/trait.Race.html#tymethod.race) is a method provided by the `Race` trait. `race` is also fair[^4][^5], in the sense that none of the futures will hog the executor.

-With this `next_event` in place we can now handle all events concurrently in a single task, using this `handle_connections` function.
+With this `next_event` in place, we can now handle all events concurrently in a single task, using this `handle_connections` function.

 ```rs
     async fn handle_connections(&mut self) {